10 best tax practice management software for accounting firms

 2. Drake Tax

-Drake Tax is a tax practice management solution that specializes in helping accounting professionals analyze multiple tax years, estimate refund amounts, and create password-protected PDFs for returns.
+Drake Tax is a tax solution that specializes in helping accounting professionals analyze multiple tax years, estimate refund amounts, and create password-protected PDFs for returns.
 It’s a helpful tax tool—but keep in mind that it doesn't offer many holistic practice management features.

 The home screen dashboard of DrakeTax